ugrewer/APSIM_RotationTraining/docs/basic crop rotations.rst

 As first step of interpreting results, we will inspect the Rugplot.
 The Rugplot visualises the progression of crops and fallows that occupy the simulated field.
 Specifically, the bar on the left-hand side shows the field occupancy from the start of the simulation (top) towards the end (bottom).
-We can see that the simulation starts out with the state *"Fallow_postMB"*, as we had specified.
+We can see that the simulation starts out with a fallow, as we had specified.
 We then see that the field occupancy changes sequentially as Sorghum-Fallow-Mungbean-Fallow.
 This allows us to confirm that the simulation is progressing according to the intended crop sequence and that no errors require correction.
 Another key insight from the Rugplot is that fallow periods vary in length.